solarsun/build-webos/README.md

 Adding new layers
 =================
 The script automates the process of adding new OE layers to the build environment.
-The information required for integrting new layer are; layer name, OE priority, repository, identification in the form branch, commit or tag ids.
-It is alsoe possible to reference a layer from local storage area.
-The details are documented in the template file build-template/webosadditionallayers.py.
+The information required for integrate new layer are; layer name, OE priority, repository, identification in the form branch, commit or tag ids.
+It is also possible to reference a layer from local storage area.
+The details are documented in weboslayers.py.

-To setup the build environment to include the new layer, the mcf command would look like:

-    $ ./mcf [--al | --enable-additonallayers] <path to where script is located> <machine>

-If a new layer defines alternative distribution name, the mcf command is run with the following options:

-    $ ./mcf [-distro | --enable-distro] <distro name> -al <./path> <machine>

-Once the build environment is setup, the build procedure will be similar to the one described above.

 Copyright and License Information
 =================================